nihr43/bgp-unnumbered/README.md

 ## testing

 Also included in this repository is a python module for developing and testing the role on lxd kvm virtual machines.
 This tool will by default provision 2 spines and 3 leafs, connect them with point-to-point bridges, and provision the role.
-Tests can then be run with `--run-tests`.
+Tests can then be run with `tox`.

 To use the tool:

 ```
-python3 testnet --cleanup --create --run-tests
+python3 testnet --clean --create
+tox
 ```

 The testnet tool generates an inventory and lands ssh keys; which can be used to run ansible without reprovisioning the test nodes: